MidoriSusanna/DoggoPal/README.md

 <h2>Time Related Functions and Slow Typing</h2>
 <p>To slow down the narration and create a typing effect, different time related functions have been implemented. <br>
 - The function sleep() is used to create pauses in the game to give the appearance of the dog performing actions over time and to slow down the narration to give the user to follow the game easily. <br>
-- The slow_typing function is implemented to create a typing effect which enhance the user experience and makes the game easier to follow.
+- The slow_typing function is implemented to create a typing effect which enhance the user experience and makes the game easier to follow. <br>
 - The __clock_tick function is essential to the game.
 It is called in the game after every other function to simulate the passage of time and make the levels of hunger, excitement and cleaningness of the dog decrease after every action.
 Every action requires an amount of energy, this changes the pet attributes through the game. </p><br>

 <h2>Case sensitivity</h2>